 Such decisions directly affect organizational behavior.

-When the size of the business unit is small and the decisions to be taken do not require high, specific and technical knowledge, then the decisions for various problems are normally taken by the managers himself.
+When the size of the business unit is small and the decisions to be taken do not require high, specific, and technical knowledge, then the decisions for various problems are normally taken by the managers themselves.